datamapper/dm-more/adapters/dm-couchdb-adapter/README.txt

 property :rev, String, :field => '_rev'
 property :attachments, DataMapper::Types::JsonObject, :field => '_attachments'

+If you want the model to use your couch repository by default, be sure to also add the following(replacing :couch with your repository name): def self.default_repository_name
+  :couch
+end

 You should now be able to use resources and their properties and have them stored to couchdb.
 NOTE: 'couchdb_type' is a reserved property, used to map documents to their ruby models.